Working with Test Settings

 2. If you want to create dashboards and alerts in addition to creating tests, select from the **Templates** section.
 To learn more about Templates, see [Templates](#templates).

-3. If you want to configure tests for specific targets or services, such as HTTPS, DNS, or APIs, select from the **Monitor a specific site or service** section.
+3. If you want to configure tests for specific targets or services, such as HTTPS, DNS, or APIs, select the test type from the list.

 4. Follow the step-by-step instructions and configure your tests by entering the necessary data into the provided fields.
 The instructions will show you how to deploy your test once you are finished.